erikg713/porkelon-token/docs/ROADMAP.md

   - Publish tutorials: "How to add PORKELON to Phantom" and "How to trade".
   - Update `docs/faq.md` with common Qs (fees, supply, mint address).

-### Weeks 7-8: Phase 4 â€” Technical Utility & Ecosystem
+### Weeks 7-8: Phase 4 — Technical Utility & Ecosystem
 - Week 7
   - Decide utility features: staking, burns, or exclusive access.
   - Prototype a simple staking smart contract or staking UI.